apache/commons-build-plugin/src/main/resources/commons-xdoc-templates/readme-md-template.md

 License
 -------
-This code is released under the [Apache License v2](https://www.apache.org/licenses/LICENSE-2.0).
+This code is licensed under the [Apache License v2](https://www.apache.org/licenses/LICENSE-2.0).

 See the `NOTICE.txt` file for required notices and attributions.